Pork belly and bacon are delicious cuts of pork and make a great addition to any meal.

 Is Bacon Always Made of Pork?

-Some people avoid eating pork for religious or lifestyle reasons.
+Some people avoid eating pork belly and bacon for religious or lifestyle reasons.

 You can find bacon substitutes, such as veal, beef, mutton (macon), or turkey "bacon."